Would you like to . . .

 Snacks and Shampoo and Orangutans and Tigers

 Although the jungles of Asia are half a world away, our shopping choices have an impact as real as a poacher’s bullet or a game warden’s protection.
 And it all hinges on palm oil – the most widely produced edible vegetable oil in the world.
 You'll find it in cookies, chocolate, potato chips, and bread – as well as shampoo, lotion, laundry soap, and a multitude of other common products.
 Tragically, deforestation to produce that oil has recently spelled death for untold numbers of endangered animals.
 Learn more about how you can help by using a simple app.
+Naples Zoo is a member of the Roundtable on Sustainable Palm Oil, the the organization dedicated to making sustainable palm oil the norm.

 Create a Backyard Wildlife Habitat™